jedisct1/libaegis/README.md

 # libaegis

-Portable C implementations of AEGIS (currently 128L), with runtime CPU detection.
+Portable C implementations of AEGIS (AEGIS-128L and AEGIS-256), with runtime CPU detection.